-Stock Covered Time - how many days current stock will cover sales.
+Stock Covered Time - how many days the current stock will cover sales.

 Stock Covered Time = Stock QTY ÷ Sales Velocity

-Stockout QTY - - if the value is positive, is a deficit, since the product can be delivered from the supplier in time, even placing the order right now.
+Stockout QTY - if the value is positive, it is a deficit, since the product can be delivered from the supplier in time, even if the order is placed right now.

 Stockout QTY = Lead Time QTY - Stock QTY

-Replenishment Quantity - how many items need to order to prevent out-of-stock.
+Replenishment Quantity - how many items need to be ordered to prevent out-of-stock situations.

 Replenishment QTY = Reorder Point QTY - Stock QTY

 Replenishment Time - when (how many days) products should be reordered.